 A groundbreaking service plays a part in the digital transformation of the tyre sector.

-As in most IoT projects, it was - first and foremost - a service design challenge, so user interviews were a natural first step.
+This was a service design challenge, so user interviews were the first step.
 They revealed most drivers weren’t aware of the condition of their tyres or the impact that worn tyres have on things like braking distance, aquaplaning and other safety issues.
-The interviews also found that people were open to discussing tyre-related safety issues.

 Special attention was paid to data security.
-The car’s registration number is scanned into a separate database and the data about the tyres is not associated with a registration number until the driver provides expressed permission by requesting a report - by either accessing the service’s device independent website or ordering it via SMS.
+The car’s registration number is scanned into a separate database and the data about the tyres is not associated with a registration number until the driver provides explicit permission by requesting a report, whether this is by accessing the service’s website or ordering it via SMS.

-Snapskan is a new, groundbreaking IoT service that measures tread depth and tyre safety.
-By taking the measurement service where the drivers are, Nokian and Vianor can raise awareness of tyre condition and improve road safety.
+SnapSkan is a quintessential Lean Service Creation project: it started with an idea and was refined via a Service Vision Sprint.
+SnapSkan is a new and groundbreaking way of measuring tread depth and tyre safety.
+By taking the measurement service to where the drivers are, Nokian and Vianor can raise awareness of tyre conditions and improve road safety.

 The service launch generated a massive amount of international interest, with over 400 articles in the press all over the world, with an estimated media audience of 66 million during its first six weeks in operation.